Korey Hall

-Korey Dean Hall (born August 5, 1983) is a former fullback in the National Football League (NFL).
-He was selected by the Green Bay Packers in the sixth round in the 2007 NFL Draft, the 191st overall pick, and went on to win Super Bowl XLV with the team over the Pittsburgh Steelers.
-He played college football for Boise State and high school football in Glenns Ferry, Idaho.
+Korey Dean Hall (born August 5, 1983) is an American former professional football player who was a fullback in the National Football League (NFL).
+He was selected by the Green Bay Packers in the sixth round in the 2007 NFL draft, the 191st overall pick, and went on to win Super Bowl XLV with the team over the Pittsburgh Steelers.
+He played college football for the Boise State Broncos and high school football in Glenns Ferry, Idaho.

 Hall was also a member of the New Orleans Saints and Arizona Cardinals.

-Early years
+Early life

 Born in Mountain Home, Idaho, Hall grew up in nearby Glenns Ferry and played high school football at Glenns Ferry High School in Idaho.
 He played both linebacker and running back for the Pilots and was named the Class 2A Player of the Year in 2001.

 College career

 Hall played at Boise State University where he was a three-time 1st team All-Western Athletic Conference (WAC) linebacker and two-time WAC Special Teams player of the year and WAC Defensive player of the year.
 He majored in construction management while at Boise State.